gliu2k/SAP-Datasphere/SAC/Planning/Index.md

 ![alt text](/SAC/Planning/images/PM1.png)

-1. Create an empty model with three types of dimensions
+1. Create an empty model with four types of dimensions

 - Account
 - Organization - used for currency